The Wonder

 measures the degree to which

-another finds us attractive
+another finds us desirable

-rather the degree to which we
+rather the degree to which

 64